oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 For example, `accumulate-in-0` in the example above defines a binding for function `accumulate` that is in **input** that **subscribes** to a channel with the data received in the first input parameter (index 0).

 Notice how the three bound functions, `accumulate;receive;send`, match the three functions in the `DemoApplication` class.
 Don't get distracted by the `static class` structures.
-That was just a way for me to make the state local to the functions and to organize things--it would all have worked just as well having the function beans be methods of `DemoApplication` itself.
+That was just a way to make the state local to the functions and to organize things--it would all have worked just as well having the function beans be methods of `DemoApplication` itself.

 The application itself is very simple. `send` is bound to the `ints` channel, to which it is going to send a random integer every second.
-This, by the way, is a property of the `Supplier` class; it's triggered every second and so makes a great tool for testing and developing streams. `accumulate` receives the random integers from the `ints` channel, calculates a running total, and publishes both together as a String on the `total` channel. `receive` listens to the `total` channel and logs the messages.
+This, by the way, is a property of Spring's implementation of the `Supplier` interface; it's triggered every second and so makes a great tool for testing and developing streams. `accumulate` receives the random integers from the `ints` channel, calculates a running total, and publishes both together as a String on the `total` channel. `receive` listens to the `total` channel and logs the messages.

 The last thing I'll mention is the security configuration, which is done in `securityWebFilterChain(ServerHttpSecurity http)`.
 Here you are telling Spring WebFlux and Spring Security to allow all transactions.
 By default, Spring Security requires all requests to be authenticated, which is great, but you're not there yet, so for the moment you're essentially turning off security.
-You'll re-enable it in just a moment.
+You'll re-enable it later.

 There are two annotations that, along with the `okta-spring-boot-starter` dependency, activate WebFlux security: `@EnableWebFluxSecurity` and `@EnableReactiveMethodSecurity`.
 The first turns on security generally, and the second allows for method-level security.
 The Okta starter dependency, `okta-spring-boot-starter`, brings in the necessary dependencies for Spring Boot Security, so you don't have to do that separately.